Branden Carlson

-Branden Carlson (born June 14, 1999) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA), on a two-way contract with the Oklahoma City Blue of the NBA G League.
+Branden Carlson (born June 14, 1999) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
 He played college basketball for the Utah Utes.

 Early life and high school career

-Carlson grew up in South Jordan, Utah and attended Bingham High School. carlsen was a consensus four star recruit.
-He committed to play college basketball at Utah over offers from UCLA, Stanford, BYU, UNLV, Utah State, UC Davis, Santa Clara, and Weber State.
+Carlson grew up in South Jordan, Utah and attended Bingham High School.
+Carlson was a consensus four star recruit.
+He committed to play college basketball at Utah over offers from UCLA, Stanford, BYU, UNLV, Utah State, UC Davis, Santa Clara and Weber State.